percona/pxc-docs/docs/manual/restarting_nodes.md

-# Restarting the cluster nodes
+# Restart the cluster nodes

 To restart a cluster node, shut down MySQL and restarting it.
 The node should leave the cluster